 Illicit discharges are illegal, and, if not corrected, can be enforced through various means, such as notices of violations, fines, and corrective measures.
 Keep in mind that illicit connections may be unintentional or unknown to the business owner or home owner who is causing the illicit discharge.

 RESIDENTIAL: Failing septic systems, swimming pool discharges, vehicle maintenance spills or leaks, yard waste dumping, lawn or landscape watering, dumpster areas, odors, colored or murky water, surface floatables, stains or deposits,soapy or sudsy discharge.

 COMMERCIAL: Grease traps, vehicle maintenance/repair/fueling/washing, dumpster areas, oil and grease containers,hazardous waste spills, odors, colored or murky water, excessive algae blooms or dead vegetation, stains or deposits, surface sheen, fish kills.

 CONSTRUCTION SITES: Sediment from outlet pipes, sediment on roadways, vehicle fueling areas, equipment staging and storage areas.

-If you think you have discovered an illicit discharge, contact this office at the information below.
+If you think you have discovered an illicit discharge, contact this office at the information above.